Leobarcena/project-vga-verilog/index.md

 ### **Template Code**
 The original template worked by checking the current row and col values of the pixel.
 Based on where the pixel was located, the code selected a colour.
 So any time a pixel fell inside a certain area, it would change to that assigned RGB value.

-if(col > X && col < Y && row > A && row < B)

 <img src="https://github.com/Leobarcena/project-vga-verilog/blob/main/docs/assets/images/image-1762871491130.jpg">
-At that stage nothing crazy was happening, just solid blocks of colour, but it gave me a good understanding of how the VGA mapping actually works.

 That is why the original screen just showed stripes — each stripe was simply controlled by:
+**if(col > X && col < Y)**
+At that stage nothing fancy was happening, just solid blocks of colour, but it gave me a good understanding of how the VGA mapping actually works.

 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.
 ### **Synthesis**